kelvinxiao01/hofhacks/src/taskpane/services/SERVICES.md

 ### Key Interfaces
 - `AIAgentResponse`: The structure of a response from the AI agent
+  - `message`: A message to display to the user
+  - `body`: Optional formatted body content to display in the chat
+  - `actions`: A list of actions to perform
+  - `metadata`: Optional metadata about the response
 - `ExcelAction`: A single action to be performed in Excel
 - `ExcelActionType`: The types of actions that can be performed
 - Various data types for specific actions (e.g., `WriteCellData`, `WriteRangeData`)